Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 ---

-## Output & Lookr Studio integration
+## Output & Looker Studio integration

 The final output of this pipeline is a fully materialized, analysis-ready table that can be directly imported into Looker Studio.